-Coping With an Alzheimer's Diagnosis
+Coping with an Alzheimer's Diagnosis

-It is life-changing, and there are a lot of unknowns and questions that someone might have.
-There is no right or wrong way to react when diagnosed, and it’s helpful to take the time to feel whatever emotion that comes your way.
-Recognizing those feelings, allowing time to feel those feelings, and then thinking about next steps can all help someone feel stronger and more prepared for what lies ahead.
+It is life-changing; there are a lot of unknowns and questions that someone might have.
+There is no right or wrong way to react when diagnosed.
+It is helpful to take the time to feel whatever emotion that may come up.
+Naming and allowing time to feel those feelings is a necessary first step.

 Feel your feelings

-For others, there may be anger at the diagnosis or at the fact that life is turning out very differently than expected.
+For others, there may be anger or the fact that life is turning out very differently than expected.
 There may be denial and seeking a second, third, and fourth opinion.
-There may be a sense of fear, isolation from family and friends, or resentment that this is happening to you and not someone else.
+There may be a sense of fear, isolation from family and friends, or resentment that this is happening to you.
 All of these feelings are normal.1

 Actively feeling your feelings is necessary to move forward, and there are various ways to help a person do this, as well as steps to empower oneself with the diagnosis.
-Here are some things that can be helpful in coping with the diagnosis2:
+Here are some things that can be helpful in coping with the diagnosis.2